Clarifai/old-docs/api-guide/tutorials/auto-annotation.md

 ### Create the workflow

 We will now joint all the models together into a single workflow.
+Every input will be predicted by general embed model to generate embedding.
+The output of the embed model (embeddins) will be sent to general concept to predict concept and cluster model.
+Then the concept model's output (a list of concepts) will be sent to concept mapper model which maps clarifai concept to your concept, `people`, `man` and `adult` in this case.
+Then the mapped concepts will be sent to both concept thresholds models (`GREATER THAN` and `LESS THAN`). `GREATER THAN` model will filter out the concept if it lower than corresponding value you defined in model and send the final concept list to `write success as me` model which labels the input with these concepts (your app concepts only) as you with `success` stauts.
+You can train or search on these concepts immediately.
+At the mean time, `LESS THAN` model will filter out the concept if it higher than ccorresponding valud you defined in model and send the final concept list to `write pending as me` model which labels the input with these concepts (your app concepts only) as you with `pending` status.

 {% tabs %}
 {% tab title="cURL" %}